DEF and SCR Maintenance Tips from the Diesel and DEF Experts

 Here’s a basic rundown of maintenance your SCR and emissions systems should get:

-• Inspect Your SCR System: Ensure DEF filters are replaced every 200k miles or 6,500 engine hours.
-Inspect your DEF tank for any signs of contamination.
+- Inspect Your SCR System: Ensure filters are replaced every 200k miles or 6,500 engine hours.
+Inspect your tank for any signs of contamination.
 Contaminated DEF can cause excess buildup and other problems.
 While you’re in there, you might as well check your DPF and EGR and the rest of the emissions plumbing and exhaust system for any signs of corrosion or leaks.

-• Monitor Urea Crystal Buildup: Look for any white crystalized buildup.
+- Monitor Urea Crystal Buildup: Look for any white crystalized buildup.
 These urea crystals are a common issue in SCR systems.
-They can form when DEF gets hot enough to evaporate, when DEF is contaminated, or when it is exposed to air too much.
+They can form when DEF gets hot enough to evaporate, when it is contaminated, or when it is exposed to air too much.

-• Use Quality DEF and Keep Tanks Topped Off: Running out of DEF is a huge hassle.
+- Use Quality DEF and Keep Tanks Topped Off: Running out of DEF is a huge hassle.
 When it runs low enough, engines operate in “limp home” mode, which can ruin your whole afternoon.
-Easily avoided when you have Mansfield Service Partners delivering your diesel fuel and quality DEF regularly.
+Easily avoided when you have Mansfield Service Partners delivering your diesel fuel and quality regularly.

 Smart Strategies for Buying DEF

 There are a few key things to remember when buying DEF, especially in bulk.
 The first is quality.
-Sure, DEF is relatively simple, but your SCR systems are expensive to replace or repair.
-Take the time to ensure that the DEF you are buying meets the ISO 22241 standard for purity and concentration.
-When it comes to DEF, quality matters
+Sure, it is relatively simple, but your SCR systems are expensive to replace or repair.
+Take the time to ensure that the product you are buying meets the ISO 22241 standard for purity and concentration.
+When it comes to DEF, quality matters.

 Pro Tips for Safe and Sound DEF Storage